 Below are five ways to own a room.
-Each one can stand on its own, but magic happens when you combine them all.
+Each one can stand on its own, but the magic happens when you combine them all.

 Confidence and influence go hand in hand.
-If you encounter someone with confidence, you will tend to believe, trust and follow him/her.
+If you encounter someone with confidence, you will tend to believe, trust, and follow him/her.
 It breaks my heart when I see smart and capable professionals not able to get a word in a meeting because of their lack of assertiveness.

 “I felt invisible in company meeting before dong the public speaking training with your organization” this is a quote I keep etched in my memory bank from a client or ours.
 Before owning any room, you have to feel that you are visible.
 Visibility comes from having the confidence to stand out and participate in meetings.